tuananh/aws-the-yaml-way/README.md

   package: crossplane/provider-aws:alpha
 ```

-After the provider is ready, apply this next.
+After the provider is ready, apply the following next.
 You need to do this in 2 steps because otherwise, `ProviderConfig` kind is unknown.

 ```yaml
 apiVersion: v1